Last reviewed 5 October 2020

 Further points about social distancing in the office

-Social distancing of 2m wherever possible applies to all parts of a business, not just the place where people spend most of their time, but also entrances and exits, travelling between sites, break rooms, canteens and similar settings.
+Social distancing of 2m wherever possible or 1m with risk-mitigation measures where 2m is not viable, applies to all parts of a business, so not just the place where people spend most of their time, but also entrances and exits, travelling between sites, break rooms, canteens and similar settings.
 These are often the most challenging areas to maintain social distancing.

 Ensure handwashing on arrival.

-Use floor tape — eg in lifts and for workstation layouts — to help workers keep a 2m distance apart.
+Use floor tape — eg in lifts and for workstation layouts — to help workers keep apart.

 Manage occupancy levels and stagger start and end times.